Dash! Yonkuro

 Dash!
 Yonkuro (ダッシュ!四駆郎, Dasshu!
 Yonkurō) is a Japanese manga series created by Zaurus Tokuda, originally serialized in Shogakukan's CoroCoro Comic magazine from December 1987 to March 1992.
 The story focuses on Yonkuro Hinomaru, a delinquent Mini 4WD enthusiast and member of a Mini 4WD racing team who tackles the world of miniature car racing.
 It is created as a tie-in to Tamiya's Mini 4WD franchise, and it is the first series to center on the franchise.
 An anime series based on the original manga was produced by Staff 21, Aubekku & Tokyu Agency and aired on TV Tokyo from October 3, 1989, to March 27, 1990.
 A sequel manga series, titled Hyper Dash!
 Yonkuro was created and illustrated by Hiroyuki Takei and began serialization on CoroCoro Aniki on March 14, 2015.

 Media

 Manga

 The manga was written and illustrated by Zaurus Tokuda, serialized in the monthly CoroCoro Comic from December 1987 until March 1992, compiling it into 14 Tankobon volumes.
 Several spinoff stories revolving the series were released before its successor series was serialized.
 This, alongside Bakusō Kyōdai Let's & Go!! contributed on the popularity of Tamiya's Mini 4WD franchise in Japan and overseas.
 Despite the author's death, a sequel manga series, titled Hyper Dash!
 Yonkuro (ハイパーダッシュ! 四駆郎, Haipā Dasshu!
-Yonkurō) was created by Hiroyuki Takei (under Tokuda's family approval) and began serialization in CoroCoro Aniki magazine on March 14, 2015 and ending in March 15, 2021.
+Yonkurō) was created by Hiroyuki Takei (under Tokuda's family approval) and began serialization in CoroCoro Aniki magazine on March 14, 2015, and ending on March 15, 2021.
 4 Tankobon Volumes were released in Japan.